raz4/deepdrive_dataset_tfrecord/README.md

 **Now also supports the new data format**

+This fork adds support for the following:
+  * BDD Detection 2020 Labels
+  * Tensorflow 2
+  * Python 3.7+

 ## Download dataset

 1. Register at http://bdd-data.berkeley.edu/login.html .
 NOTE: The server does not serve an SSL ceritificate.